mariahnorell/website/content/publications/disability/index.md

 publication: "Western Psychological Association"
 publication_short: ""

-abstract: Inner Turmoil was used to directly to predict Invisible Disability Prejudice and Callousness and Alienation were proposed as mediators in the relationship.
+abstract: Inner turmoil was used to directly to predict Invisible Disability Prejudice and callousness and alienation were proposed as mediators in the relationship.

 # Summary.
 An optional shortened abstract.
 summary: ""